Documentation Index

 API instances, 1 Cube Refresh Worker and 2 Cube Store Routers - all of which run

-needs of your workload by adding more components as necessary; check the page on
+to meet the needs of your workload by adding more components as necessary;

-scalability to learn more.
+check the page on scalability to learn more.

-workloads, high-scalability, high-availaility, and large multi-tenancy
+high-scalability, high-availability, and large multi-tenancy

 configurations, e.g., with more than 100 tenants.